-Trends in the number of households in Racine County and the Region are shown on Table 9.
-Both the County and Region experienced significant gains in the number of households between 1970 and 2010.
-The rate of increase in the number of households has exceeded the rate of population increase due to the decline in the average number of persons per household.
-Between 1970 and 2010, the rate of increase in the number of households was 52 percent in the County and 49 percent in the Region, compared to a population increase of 14 percent in the County and 15 percent in the Region.
+Trends in the number of households in Racine County and the Region are shown in Table 2.8.
+Both the County and Region experienced significant gains in the number of households between 1970 and 2020.
+The rate of increase in the number of households has exceeded the rate of population increase due to the decline in the average number of people per household.
+Between 1970 and 2020, the rate of increase in the number of households was about 59 percent in the County and about 56 percent in the Region, compared to a population increase of 16 percent in the County and 17 percent in the Region.

 The number of households is of particular importance in land use and public facility planning, because it influences the demand for converting rural land to urban use to accommodate additional residential development.
-It should be noted that Section 91.10(1)(c)7 of the Statutes indicates that county farmland preservation plans must
+It should be noted that Section 91.10(1)(c)7 of the Statutes indicates that county farmland preservation plans must include policies, goals, strategies, and proposed actions, as provided in Chapter 3 of this document, to increase housing density in areas that are not identified as a farmland preservation area.
+The number of households in an area is also an important component in creating demand for transportation and other facilities and services.